yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 For checking the data type, implement `app.py` first, because the `handle_pose` function calling from `app.py` is much more easier for debugging.

+## app.py

-Let's have a close look at the the first part of the `app.py`.
+Let's have a close look at the the first part of the `app.py` to understand the basic structure of the code and how should you implement TODOs.

 ```python
 import argparse